Suppression of monasteries: Sweden

 In the Riksdag of Västerås in 1527, King Gustavus Vasa secured an edict of the Diet allowing him to confiscate any monastic lands he deemed necessary to increase royal revenues, and to allow the return of donated properties to the descendants of those who had donated them, should they wish to retract them.
 By the following Reduction of Gustav I of Sweden, Gustav gained large estates, as well as loyal supporters among the nobility who chose to use the permission to retract donations done by their families to the convents.

 The Swedish monasteries and convents were simultaneously deprived of their livelihoods.
-They were banned from accepting new novices, as well as forbidden to prevent their existing members from leaving if they wished to do so.
+They were banned from accepting new novices or preventing their existing members from leaving if they wished to do so.
 However, the former monks and nuns were allowed to reside in the convent buildings for life on state allowance, and many of them consequently survived the Reformation for decades.
-The last of them was Vreta Abbey, where the last nuns died in 1582, and Vadstena Abbey, from which the last nuns emigrated in 1605 about half a century after the introduction of reformation.
+The last of them was Vreta Abbey, where the last nuns died in 1582, and Vadstena Abbey, from where the last nuns emigrated in 1605, about half a century after the introduction of the Reformation.

 Switzerland

 In Switzerland, too, monasteries came under threat.
-In 1523 the government of the city-state of Zurich pressured nuns to leave their monasteries and marry, and followed up the next year by dissolving all monasteries in its territory, under the pretext of using their revenues to fund education and help the poor.
-The city of Basel followed suit in 1529 and Geneva adopted the same policy in 1530.
-An attempt was also made in 1530 to dissolve the famous Abbey of St. Gall, which was a state of the Holy Roman Empire in its own right, but this failed, and St. Gall has survived for another two and a half centuries.
+In 1523, the government of the city-state of Zurich pressured nuns to leave their monasteries and marry and followed the next year by dissolving all monasteries in its territory under the pretext of using their revenues to fund education and to help the poor.
+The city of Basel followed suit in 1529, and Geneva adopted the same policy in 1530.
+An attempt was also made in 1530 to dissolve the famous Abbey of St. Gall, which was a state of the Holy Roman Empire in its own right, but it failed, and St. Gall survived for another two-and-a-half centuries.

 In 1798, under the impact of the French Revolution and German Mediatisation, St. Gall Abbey was finally secularized, the Prince-Abbot's secular power was suppressed, and the monks were driven out and moved into other abbeys.
 However, the Catholic Church managed to retain control of the abbey church and a portion of the monastic buildings, which eventually became a separate Episcopal see in 1846.

-Further suppression
+Further suppressions

-There were other examples of suppression in Catholic and formerly Catholic countries, including:
+There were other suppressions in existing and formerly Catholic countries, including the following: